dmd0822/ml_classification_example/README.md

 2. Turn stable logic into pipelines in `src/pipelines/`.
 3. Create runnable scripts in `entrypoints/` for training/inference.
 4. Add/expand tests in `tests/` as pipelines stabilize.
-5. (Optional) Containerize entrypoints for reproducible runs.
+5. (Optional) Containerize entry points for reproducible runs.
 6. (Optional) Provision/deploy runtime resources via `infra/`.

 Branching strategy is not prescribed by this template; a common default is feature branches with pull requests into `main`.